 It's almost time to watch the London Marathon!
-The 41st edition of the race takes place today (Sunday, October 3), with 50,000 runners set to take on the iconic 26.2-mile route from Greenwich to The Mall.
+The 42nd edition of the race takes place on Sunday (Sunday, October 2), with 50,000 runners set to take on the iconic 26.2-mile route from Greenwich to The Mall.

-If you're looking out for a runner in the mass-participation race, you can expect to see them once the race kicks off at 9.30 am BST.
-This year, the start of the mass-participation race will be staggered between 9.30 and 11.00 am BST in order to allow for more social distancing along the route.
+If you're looking out for a runner in the mass-participation race, you can expect to see them once the race kicks off at 9.40 am BST.
+Similar to last year, the start of the mass-participation race will be staggered between 9.40 and 11.00 am BST in order to allow for more social distancing along the route.
 The easiest way to keep an eye on how your runner is doing is to track them — here's how to track runners at the London Marathon.